Mahalco/GitHub-API-Challenge/README.md

 # Protect The Master Branch
+## Step by Step

-## To protect the master branch, navigate to Settings.
+Step One: To protect the master branch, navigate to the repository Settings \
-### Step by Step
-Step One: Click on Branches by the left-hand corner \
+Step Two: Click on Branches by the left-hand corner \
-Step Two: Click Add rule \
+Step Three: Click Add rule \
-Step Three: On clicking Add rule, enter the name of Branch which is “master” \
-Step Four: Select “Require Pull request reviews before merging” this will force a code review before changes are merged to the master branch. \
+Step Four: On clicking Add rule, enter the name of Branch which is “master” \ Step Five: Select “Require Pull request reviews before merging” this will force a code review before changes are merged to the master branch. \
-Step Five: Click on the Create button when done
+Step Six: Click on the Create button when done